 The article must contain the following elements, in the following order:

 1.Author s data. – Name and surname, the title of the author, title of the institution where the author is employed (affiliation); the author’s e-mail address.

 2. Title of the paper. – The title should be clear and precise.

-3. Abstract. – This is a brief informative representation of the article content, which contains the research goal, methods, results, and conclusions.
-It should be in the same language in which the paper was written.
+3. Abstract. – A Summary (abstract) is a brief informative overview of the paper that enables the reader to quickly and accurately assess its relevance.
+The constituent parts of the Summary are aim of the research, methods, the results and the conclusion.
 In terms of volume, it should contain 100 to 250 words or 4 to 8 sentences or a third to half of the printed page.
 It stands between the title and keywords, after which the text of the article follows.

 4. Keywords. – The terms or phrases which best describe the content of the article.
 It is allowed to give up to five words, i.e. phrases.